-As a member of a board, you have the power to make real change in an organization, but it’s important to note that this power only comes from the board as a whole, and not from each board member.
+Board members have the power to make real change in an organization.
+But it’s important to note this power only comes from the board as a whole, and not from each board member.
 Members of the board have no individual authority over the organization.
 Here are the primary focuses of the board as a whole:

-- They guard the mission of the organization and, through guidelines, steers it in the right direction.
+- Guard the mission of the organization and, through guidelines, steer it in the right direction.

-- They monitor the activities, the health, and the ethical behavior in the organization.
+- Monitor the activities, health, and the ethical behavior in the organization.

-- They ensures that the organization is well-equipped to fulfill its mission – adequate finances, capable staff, and esteemed reputation.
+- Ensure the organization is well-equipped to fulfill its mission, with adequate finances, capable staff, and an esteemed reputation.

-- When they hires the first chief executive, it delegates the daily management to that person.
-Maintaining a regular contact with the board and particularly the chair, the chief executive keeps the board informed about the issues and activities that are part of the life in the organization.
+- When hiring the first chief executive, daily management is delegated to that person.
+Maintaining regular contact with the board, and particularly the chair, the chief executive keeps the board informed about the issues and activities that are part of the life of the organization.
 In fact, the board would have great difficulties making well-rounded decisions without constant input from the chief staff person.
-The rest of the staff – in due time – will help the chief executive more efficiently implement the directives the board has set.
+The rest of the staff—in due time—will help the chief executive more efficiently implement the directives the board has set.

-So, how do you go about building a board of directors in a nonprofit?
-Your board’s role will be critical within your organization, and as you go through your list of potential candidates, consider the following:
+So how do you go about building a board of directors in a nonprofit?
+Your board’s role will be critical within your organization.
+As you go through your list of potential candidates, consider the following:

-- Does the candidate’s contacts, network, and environments vary from but also complement the other directors you are considering?
+- Do the candidate’s contacts, network, and environments vary from but also complement the other directors?
 If you want to create an objective and unbiased board, then diversity is a necessity.

 - How interested is the candidate in your organization’s mission?
 They need to display meaningful concern for your organization’s advancement.